Anatomical pathology technologist

 - liaise with coroners (Northern Ireland, England and Wales) or procurator fiscal services (Scotland) where the cause of death is suspicious or unknown

-- clean the deceased and reconstruct ready for release to the undertaker
+- clean the deceased and reconstruct after examination ready for release to the undertaker

 - administer the day-to-day running of a mortuary

-- arrange and conduct viewings for relatives in the mortuary quiet room
+- arrange, prepare and conduct viewings for relatives in the mortuary quiet room

 Experienced APTs may also:

-- take a lead on the day-to-day running of a mortuary
+- take a lead on the day-to-day running of the mortuary

 - mentor trainee APTs.